-VITA's PPEA-driven outsourcing may cause changes in our ability to easily and efficiently deliver some of the products and services we currently provide due to loss of resource control.
-The Library must maintain decision-making authority on how best to meet our customers' needs.
+Working with VITA to correct problems created by PPEA-driven outsourcing to NG, which continues to interfere with the Library's ability to easily and efficiently deliver some of the products and services the Library currently provides due to loss of resource control and lack of understanding/caring on the part of the vendor.
+The Library hopes to regain some of its lost decision-making authority on how to best meet our customer's needs.